Skip to Main Content

 Thank you to Todd Ryan for sharing his knowledge of bat husbandry for the Managed Care section of this fact sheet.

 Todd Ryan, Senior Keeper at the San Diego Zoo Safari Park, has provided care for Rodrigues Fruit Bats since the Nairobi Village Bat House opened in 2011.
-He has worked as a mammals keeper at the Safari Park for 12 years and previously worked in animal husbandry at SeaWorld (San Diego) for 10 years.
+He has worked as a wildlife care specialist at the Safari Park for 12 years and previously worked in animal care at SeaWorld San Diego for 10 years.
 Mr. Ryan is part of the team that cares for the mammals of Nairobi Village.

 SDZWA Library Links